ricardojoserf/s7-parser/README.md

 ## Motivations

- - I realised the Wireshark filter did not recognise some S7 packets correctly.
+ - I wanted to learn more about industrial protocols.

- - I was unable to do this using scapy (the Python library) but I do not remember why.
+ - Wireshark filter does not recognise some S7 packets correctly.

- - I wanted to learn more about industrial protocols such as this (the code is probably worse than bad).
+ - I was unable to do this using scapy (the Python library).

 ## References

 - https://www.devdungeon.com/content/using-libpcap-c